 VALOR is an acronym that embodies the basic principles of Service Learning:

-There are three main categories of volunteer opportunities available to students.
+There are four main categories of volunteer opportunities available to students.

 Direct Service: Engages students in person-to-person contact with those in need.These are the most visible and hands-on type of service activities.
 Examples include serving a meal in a shelter, tutoring children in an after school program or visiting elders in a long term care facility.
 Direct service volunteer roles are all about getting involved in active, tangible ways.